An-dy1/react-tutorial/README.md

 - Using states to switch between a view mode and edit mode in simple LoveNotes app
     - Remember when using states: use getInitialState function

+- A property lets you pass data to a child component

 ---

 ![](http://i.imgur.com/5Bqs5zi.png)